-But this stuff is embryonic – If we really want to approach human-level AI, it’s a whole other ball-game than a discreet, research driven test.
-We need long-term investments, and a deep collaboration between academia and corporations to make strides ahead.
+But this stuff is embryonic – If we really want to approach human-level AI, it’s a whole other ball-game than a discreet, research-driven test.
+We need long-term investments, and deep collaboration between academia and corporations to make strides ahead.

 What the Ohio State research and other similar projects show is that machines have proven ability to grasp patterns in human behaviour – the next level is that a machine will understand the causality between the detected behaviours and the stimuli that has triggered them.
 This is a big task.

 If we do eventually find ourselves with a good causal model of the world we are dealing with, we can generalize even in unfamiliar situations.
 This is crucial.
 We humans are able to project ourselves into situations that are very different from our day-to-day experience.
 Machines are not, because they don’t have these causal models.
 Yet.